Sustainability Graduate Certificates

-The Stanford Doerr School of Sustainability (SDSS) sustainability graduate certificates provide a platform for current graduate students across the University to engage with and learn about sustainability topics outside of their primary course of study.
+The Stanford Doerr School of Sustainability (SDSS) sustainability graduate certificates provide a platform for current graduate students across the university to engage with and learn about sustainability topics outside of their primary course of study.
 Taking courses toward a certificate will help students begin making connections between sustainability concepts and their primary degree.
-The primary audience are masters- and PhD- students without background in sustainability, but with an interest in learning more.
+The primary audience are graduate students without a background in sustainability, but with an interest in learning more.

 Learning objectives